Enigmx/YAGPDB-custom-commands/CC: Swift AutoModeration/README.md

 ![image](../ignore/swiftAutomod1.png)

 Then, copy the code found in the file #1 and paste it in the response box.
-You can configure the maximum duration moderators can use in this Custom Command.
-Edit the first line of code, like shown here:
+You can configure the maximum duration moderators can use in this Custom Command, as well as who is inmune to the automod.
+Edit the first lines of code, like shown here:

 ![image](../ignore/swiftAutomod2.png)